Specialty Pharmacy Patient Safety

 Check with your local waste collection service to learn about how to dispose of sharps containers in your area.
 You can ask your prescriber's office about disposing of items there during your next office visit.

 - Never replace the cap on needles.

 - Throw away used needles immediately after use in a sharps disposal container.

 - Plan for the safe handling and disposal of needles before using them.

 Infections can cause serious complications to your treatment.
 The best way to reduce your risk for an infection is to wash your hands often.
-Remember to always wash your hands before and after you prepare or handle any medication.
+Remember to always wash your hands before and after you handle any medication.